greenbone/templates/README-template.md

 ## Contributing

 Your contributions are highly appreciated.
 Please [create a pull request](https://github.com/greenbone/X/pulls) on GitHub.
-For bigger changes, please discuss it first in the [issues](https://github.com/greenbone/X/issues).
+For bigger changes, please start a discussion with the development team via the [issues section at github](https://github.com/greenbone/X/issues) first.

 TODO: Replace X with project references!

 State here if contributions are welcome.
 State the requirements a contribution should meet to get merged.

-Details about development, for example creating a dev environment or running tests, also belongs here.
+Details about development, like creating a dev environment or running tests, also belong here, for example:

+For development you should use [pipenv](https://pipenv.readthedocs.io/en/latest/) to keep you python packages separated in different environments.
+First install pipenv via pip

+    pip install --user pipenv

+Afterwards run

+    pipenv install --dev

+in the checkout directory of X (the directory containing the Pipfile) to install all dependencies including the packages only required for development.

+If there are more specific suggestions for development or suggestions only relevant to specific environments or use cases, consider creating a separate DEVELOPMENT.md file and [linking it here](DEVELOPMENT.md).

 ## License